agentsoz/synthetic-population/populationbuilder/BuildingProperties/README.md

 ## Importing the project into Eclipse

-This project is nested under `intg` parent project.
-We have to import this project as a child project of `intg` parent project.
+This project is nested under `populationbuilder` parent project.
+We have to import this project as a child project of `populationbuilder` parent project.
 Follow below instructions to import all the required projects into Eclipse.

    1. File > Import...
    2. In Import console, select Maven> Existing Maven Projects > Next